-Reporting a pothole is different from submitting a claim for damages caused by one.
+Reporting a pothole is different than submitting a claim for damages caused by one.
 If you believe your vehicle has sustained damages on a state trunkline, from a pothole or other cause, you can contact the MDOT office in the region where the damages occurred, about filing a damage claim.
-The state will consider an award only for the damages beyond what has been paid by your insurance company, and the state must have been aware of the pothole for 30 days without repairing it in order for a claim to be eligible for reimbursement.
+The state will consider an award only for the damages beyond what has been paid by your insurance company.

 Claims of $1,000 or more

 If your alleged damage claim is $1,000 or more, you can recover only by filing a lawsuit against MDOT.
 You should consult a private attorney if you want to pursue this option.